 In the above statement, we used it with Partition by clause.
 It will select the previous rows with the individual partition.

-Let us see what happen when we change the SQL LAG Function offset value from 1 to 2 and the default value to 100.
+Let us see what happens when we change the SQL LAG Function offset value from 1 to 2 and the default value to 100.

 SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales], 2, 100) OVER ( PARTITION BY [Occupation] ORDER BY [YearlyIncome] ) AS SaleCompare FROM [Employee]